magaliparrino/SDD/README.md

 # SDD

 Some projects realized during my final year at SUPAERO, in the Data Science track.
+You will also find my end of study internship report

 ### Anomaly detection project: